multinormal/statsfaq/medians.md

-# When Medians Replace Treatment Effects: The Misuse of Nonparametric Methods in Randomized Trials
+# The misuse of nonparametric methods in randomized trials

 ## Introduction